Categories

 The most obvious downside to seeking forced treatment is that your teen doesn’t want it.
 This means they won’t be receptive to treatment.
 They won’t trust their treatment providers, be dismissive towards therapists and other treatment specialists and professionals, and have a harder time benefiting from treatment in any possible way.

-It’s hard enough as it is to successfully seek help for conditions like depressiondrug addiction, and anxiety and come out the other end with improved symptoms and a better quality of life.
+It’s hard enough as it is to successfully seek help for conditions like teen depressiondrug addiction, and teenage anxiety and come out the other end with improved symptoms and a better quality of life.
 It’s much harder when you start off vehemently against the idea of getting help.
 However, you may have other options.

 Talking to a Professional About Interventions